 - Simple to Repair – Should a section of the chain link fence be damaged, it can be easily replaced.
 The replacement will look exactly like the rest of the fence.

 - Visibility – Chain link fences are great for property with pets and/or children.
 They are secure, and largely easy to see through to see the children and/or animals in an outdoor space, no matter what the fence height is.

 - Security – This is also a significant con, as you won’t be able to add barbed wire to the top of a residential chain link fence to make it more secure.
 Also, incredibly high fencing options are an eyesore, and may even be prohibited by local regulations, such as city ordinances or HOAs.
 The typical residential fence can easily be climbed over due to its low height.

 - Appearance – Due to its association with industrial complexes, chain link fences are considered generic and pedestrian.
 So, chain link fences are great for fencing in a backyard, but are not a great option for curb appeal in a front yard.

 - Lack of Privacy – If privacy is what you crave, a see-through chain link fence is definitely not the best option for you.
 Even the addition of privacy slats in the chain link won’t keep the neighbors from peeping over a four- or five-foot tall fence.

 Cost of Chain Link Fences

-You may choose to add railings to the top of your fence, post caps, or even an access gate.
-These are additional costs that you must weigh before deciding if a chain link fence is the right choice for your outdoor space.
+You may choose to add railings to the top of your fence, or post caps, or even an access gate.
+These pose additional costs that to weigh before deciding if a chain link fence is the right choice for your outdoor space.
 Remember, gates, gate posts, braces, and latches may be required to finish your fence.

 Related Galleries & Rooms You May Like: